Puyo Puyo (Series) Accessibility Report

-Puyo Puyo has 3 accessibility features for Audio which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.
+We've documented 3 accessibility features for Audio in Puyo Puyo which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.

 Customise Audio Levels: Control volume levels of specific events and elements in the game.
 This enables you to tailor the most important sound levels to ensure you can hear them.

 Visual Cues for Audio Events: Text or other visual indicators of audio events.
 This mirrors audio indicators of progress in the game with a corresponding visual indication.

 Play Without Hearing

 Play Without Hearing: No audio cues are necessary to play the game well.

 We haven’t documented any accessibility features for Communication in Puyo Puyo which deal with how you can communicate with other players in the game and what options are available to customise and control this interaction.

 In addition to the accessibility features provided in the game, you can also use system-wide accessibility settings: